panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 The behavior of `ref()` is almost the same in `<script setup>` as in `setup() {...}`.
 There are just 3 nuances to remember.

 First, don't forget to return the ref from the setup function `return { count }`.
-Otherwise it won't be accessible in the component methods and template.
+Otherwise, it won't be accessible in the component methods and template.

 Second, you have to access the ref using `this` keyword.
 For example `this.count` inside the methods in `onClick` event handler above accesses the ref (not directly `count`).